ebzzry/ebzzry.github.io/fkd/en/quotes.md

 - There is no question this world is unstable, imperfect, and irrational.
 It is a world where things break down if you take what people say at face value.<br>—Gendoh Ikari, Neon Genesis Evangelion 3.0+1.01

+- If you do not have room in your life for the playful, life is not worth living.<br>—Alan Watts